 Jumeirah Al Naseem, is the latest addition to Madinat Jumeirah, offering a “Dubai of Today” experience.
 It is a more adult hotel and less suitable for families.
 It is ideal for couples and honeymooners.

-Room interiors inspired by sand dunes, sea breeze, and Dubai’s heritage of pearl diving and Bedouin traditions.
+Room interiors are inspired by dunes, sea breeze, and Dubai’s heritage of pearl diving and Bedouin traditions.
 You also get spectacular views of Burj Al Arab Jumeirah.
-Expansive terraces invite the outdoors in and lush gardens edge the sandy beach.
+Expansive terraces invite the outdoors in, and lush gardens edge the sandy beach.

 3. Jumeirah Dar Al Masyaf

 Jumeirah Dar Al Masyaf villas are best for larger families as these are multi-bedroom villas with their own butler service included.

 These exquisite summerhouses with spacious guestrooms and courtyards are set amongst tranquil gardens, waterways and have their own exclusive pool and butler service.
 Each summerhouse also features a typical Arabian Majlis, or living room, where sundowners are served to guests daily, before they depart by traditional abra boats, on foot, or by golf buggies to one of the resort’s 50 restaurants.

 The iconic Burj Al Arab Jumeirah is part of the Madinat Jumeirah and is right on the beach.

 Burj Al Arab is the world’s tallest all-suite hotel.
 With its helipad on the 28th floor and a restaurant seemingly suspended in mid-air, anything seems possible here.